 After spending about four hours exploring the Guggenheim Museum, we strolled along the Nervion River.

 We found colorful palaces, modern hotels and some street art here and there.

-In addition, we observed the characteristically architecture of the city.
+In addition, we observed the characteristical architecture of the city.

 Zubizurri means “White Bridge” in Basque.
-The tied arch bridge over the Nervion River was designed by Santiago Calatrava (same architect who designed the City of Art and Sciences in Valencia).
+The tied arch bridge over the Nervion River was designed by Santiago Calatrava (the same architect who designed the City of Art and Sciences in Valencia).

 Old Town (Casco Viejo)

 This is where the original seven streets of the village of Bilbao are located.
 Somera Street is considered the place where Don Diego Lopez de Haro read the foundational letter on June 15, 1300.

 In the Old Town, other notorious sights such as the Plaza Nueva (New Plaza), Santiago Cathedral (the oldest in the “village”), Unamuno Plaza and San Nicolas Church can be found.

 If you are, do not forget to visit the Ribera Market, the largest covered market in Europe.

 The market has an area to try creative, contemporary food.
 Too bad it was closed when we were there.